 - Have the filling ingredients ready.

-- Pat mounds of butter all over the dough.
+- Pat mounds with 1 cup unsalted butter, softened, all over the dough.
 Gently spread it to cover the entire surface.
+Be careful not to tear the dough.

 - Lift the longest edge closer to you, from one end to the other, and keep rolling, trying to tighten it as you do.

-- Place in a greased 9x13-inch (23x33cm) baking pan, cover with a clean towel, and let it rise for 1 hour or until puffed.
-If making 12 rolls, an 8x11-inch pan will be better.
+- Place in a greased, cover with a clean towel, and let it rise for 1 hour or until puffed.
+If making 16 rolls, an 8x11-inch pan will be better.

 - Bake for 20 to 25 minutes until golden, puffed, and baked through.

-- Prepare the glaze by mixing sugar and juice until smooth.
+- Prepare the glaze by mixing 1 cup powdered sugar and 2 to 3 tablespoons orange juice until smooth.

 - Drizzle over warm rolls and let dry before eating.